 I´m an avid traveler, so far I’ve been in 27 countries and more than 70 cities, I like to take food tours all over and learn from other companies.
-I live in Condesa with my boyfriend and my two dogs Mateo a 9-year-old Goldador and Pantera a 10 months old black pug (she is nuts), Hamburger and Simona two adorable cats, and Rock, the newest addition a 1.5 months old black kitten.
+I live in Condesa with my boyfriend and my pets: Mateo an 11-year-old Goldador, Pantera 2.5 years old black pug (she is nuts), Hamburger and Simona two adorable cats, and Rock, the newest addition a 1.5 months old black kitten.

 I never got to travel until I was 30, and that trip changed me forever, experiencing the tourist traps, the umbrella tours, the horrible restaurants for tourists made me feel horrified, and one day, in Istanbul after 15 days traveling, I got drunk with homeless guys outside the Galata Tower and they showed me around, I had fish sandwiches, mussels, beer outside the Blue Mosque, and I fell in love with Istanbul.
-I came back to México determined to create this company and make travelers feel exactly what the homeless guys made me feel in Istanbul, I quit my job as director at DDB Mexico and 4 years later here I am.
+I came back to México determined to create this company and make travelers feel exactly what the homeless guys made me feel in Istanbul, I quit my job as director at DDB Mexico, and 6 years later here I am.

 When I was little I read Van Gogh´s biography and I thought I would really like to find something that made me feel as passionate as he was about painting, I never felt like that in any of my previous jobs, but when I started doing this I felt alive, happy, bright, I felt the kind of excitement you get when you finally find your calling.
 I just love doing this, meeting people, seeing their faces when they try something delicious, I know the exact moment they fall in love with Mexico City, and that´s what makes me feel alive.
-This year I went to Amsterdam for the first time and visited Van Gogh´s museum and I told him that I finally found my calling, not only because of the food, because everything else around the company (I will talk about this later) I just hope I preserve both of my ears at the end 🙂
+In 2019 I went to Amsterdam for the first time and visited Van Gogh´s museum and I told him that I finally found my calling, not only because of the food, because everything else around the company (I will talk about this later) I just hope I preserve both of my ears at the end 🙂

-Everybody on my team has been in my life for a long time, Lorenza is my sister, Andrea my best friend we met at kindergarten, yes 32 years of friendship, and Astrid has been my friend for 11 years, she is my fighter feminist smart friend.
+Everybody on my team has been in my life for a long time, Lorenza is my sister, Andrea my best friend we met at kindergarten, yes 33 years of friendship, and Astrid has been my friend for 11 years, she is my fighter feminist smart friend.
 They all love food, and they all are well-traveled, educated and amazing women who deserve a happy job and I love having them on the team.
 When they tell me this is the best job they´ve ever had my heart explodes with joy.

 The thing is, today is so so easy to travel, if we don´t become a better traveler, we will ruin the world, we are too many people traveling now, we need to be responsible, conscious and good travelers.